ZenGo wants to become the crypto wallet for the masses

 KZen is about to release ZenGo, a mobile app to manage your cryptocurrencies securely and more easily.
-There are already countless of crypto wallets out there, but the startup thinks they’re all either too complicated or too insecure.
+There are already countless crypto wallets out there, but the startup thinks they’re all either too complicated or too insecure.

 If you own cryptocurrencies, chances are they’re sitting on an exchange, such as Coinbase or Binance.
 If somebody manages to log in to your account, nothing is stopping them from sending those assets to other wallets and stealing everything.